Sanix-Darker/stackfetch/README.md

 - **Guess Mode**: `Automatically guess the stack of the current directory project.` `stackfetch guess # or just : stackfetch ?`
 - **Services status:** Checks for running services from which the stack depends on.
+- **Services port:** Checks for opened port regarding services from which the stack depends on.

 ## HOW TO INSTALL